Quantum ergodicity and scrambling in quantum annealers: Introduction

 In this paper we explore many-body adiabatic evolution beyond the low-energy sector.
 We consider a system of spin-$\frac{1}{2}$ particles whose Hamiltonian is slowly interpolated between two integrable models through a chaotic path.
 This is the typical scenario in quantum annealing, where the system is driven from a ``mixer'' (non-interacting) Hamiltonian $H_{\rm M}$ at $t=0$ to a ``problem'' (classical) Hamiltonian $H_{\rm P}$ at $t=T$, as depicted in Fig.~\ref{fig:fig1}a and~\ref{fig:fig1}b.
 We first explore the dynamics of the system when the initial product state is rotated away from the ground state of $H_{\rm M}$, by studying the entanglement properties of the final state after the ``anneal'', $\Ket{\psi(T)}$.
 Then, we probe global properties of the adiabatic evolution by analyzing properties of the unitary operator $U(t)$ dictating the full dynamics, for which we use standard diagnostics of quantum chaos based on the spectrum of eigenphases and eigenvectors of $U(t)$.
 Finally, we study the dynamics of generic operators in the Heisenberg picture through the formalism of operator growth and demonstrate the onset of quantum information scrambling.

 The emergence of chaotic properties in the dynamics of a quantum annealer can be readily observed in a simple example shown in Fig. \ref{fig:fig1}c.
-There, we plot the half-chain entanglement entropy the state $\Ket{\psi(T)}$ at the end of the annealing schedule, as a function of the mean energy $\langle H_{\mathrm{M}}\rangle$ of the initial product state for different system sizes $N$.
+There, we plot the half-chain entanglement entropy of the state $\Ket{\psi(T)}$ at the end of the annealing schedule, as a function of the mean energy $\langle H_{\mathrm{M}}\rangle$ of the initial product state for different system sizes $N$.
 For $\langle H_{\mathrm{M}}\rangle=\pm N$, the initial state is the ground state of $\pm H_{\rm M}$, i.e. the standard annealing scenario, and in consequence we obtain that the corresponding final states are only slightly entangled.
-However, as the initial state is rotated away from the ground state (by angle $\varphi$, as described in Sect. \ref{sec:evol_scs}) we find that the final configuration acquires a entanglement entropy which grows with system size.
+However, as the initial state is rotated away from the ground state (by angle $\varphi$, as described in Sect. \ref{sec:evol_scs}) we find that the final configuration acquires an entanglement entropy which grows with system size.
 At the peak, the final states exhibit clear volume-law entanglement entropy, well approximated by Page's value~\cite{Page1993}.
 We thus observe that the annealing dynamics is generating random-like states with very high entanglement, akin to what is expected from the time evolution of a fully quantum chaotic system.

 As we show in this paper, the observed chaotic features turn out to be generic and emerge in the dynamics of most initial states.
-Interestingly, we find that significant deviations from chaoticity are observed if one considers a cyclic annealing schedule, where the interpolation parameter $s(t)$ is driven from $s(t=0)=0$ to $s(t=T)=1$ and then back to $s(t=2T)=0$; see Fig. \ref{fig:fig1} (b).
-For such case, we observe the existence of eigenstates of $U(2T)$ that show clear signatures of low-energy states, in particular displaying area-law entanglement, and that the dynamics of global operators show unscrambling features.
+Interestingly, we find that significant deviations from full ergodicity are observed if one considers a cyclic annealing schedule, where the interpolation parameter $s(t)$ is driven from $s(t=0)=0$ to $s(t=T)=1$ and then back to $s(t=2T)=0$; see Fig. \ref{fig:fig1} (b).
+For such case, we observe the existence of eigenstates of $U(2T)$ that show clear signatures of low-energy states, in particular displaying area-law entanglement, and that the dynamics of global operators show unscrambling features (i.e. operator growth followed by operator shrinking).
+Thus, in this regime we find that driving does not enhance ergodicity, but rather leads to a subtle interplay where adiabatic and chaotic features coexist.